 Prairie Middle School – 2004, 2007, 2010

-Wellington Middle School enrolls 384 students in grades 6-8 in Wellington, Poudre School District.
-It has a free and reduced population of 44%, and 9% English Language Learners.
+Wellington Middle School enrolls 551 students in grades 6-8 in Wellington, Poudre School District.
+It has a free and reduced population of 35%, and 3% English Language Learners.
 Wellington students focus on achieving excellence are led in focused, standards-based learning that permeates their day.
 Students create their own learning goals, monitor their own progress throughout the school year, and perform student-led conferences.
 They actively use self-assessment strategies and are able analyze scoring rubrics to determine their own level of achievement.
 A well designed core is enhanced by rich exploratory courses.
 A comprehensive approach to interventions has been effectively embedded for both academic and social/emotional support.
 Wellington is a nationally recognized AVID school, and the college readiness atmosphere, high level of thinking and rigor as well as learning expectations pervade the school community.
-The staff at Wellington is lead by principal Alicia Durand.
+The staff at Wellington is lead by principal Kelby Benedict.